mesosphere/dcos-docs-site/pages/1.13/administering-clusters/delete-node/index.md

 ```

 Once the node has been decommissioned (this is equivalent to using the `MARK_AGENT_GONE` Mesos API), the node will be told to perform the following tasks:

--Shut down (kill) all executors (tasks) running on the agent node
+* Shut down (kill) all executors (tasks) running on the agent node
--Stop the Mesos slave process (but it will get automatically re-started by systemd)
+* Stop the Mesos slave process (but it will get automatically re-started by systemd)

-<p class="message--important"><strong>IMPORTANT: </strong>You should decommission a node *only* if the node will never be coming back (for example, if the EC2 VM is destroyed).
-Once a node is decommissioned, the corresponding agent ID is marked as `GONE` internally and not allowed to come back and re-register with the master.
-Any tasks running on the node are transitioned to `TASK_GONE_BY_OPERATOR` state.</p>
+<p class="message--important"><strong>IMPORTANT: </strong>You should decommission a node <strong>only</strong> if the node will never be coming back (for example, if the EC2 VM is destroyed).
+Once a node is decommissioned, the corresponding agent ID is marked as <code>GONE</code> internally and not allowed to come back and re-register with the master.
+Any tasks running on the node are transitioned to <code>TASK_GONE_BY_OPERATOR</code> state.</p>

 # Shut down the node

 If the DC/OS node is still running, the Mesos slave process will continue to try to register (and be disallowed, due to the agent being marked gone).
-You can stop these attempts by stopping the Mesos slave process, which is run as a systemd unit.
+You can stop these attempts by stopping the Mesos slave process, which is run as a `systemd` unit.

 1. [SSH to the agent node](/1.13/administering-clusters/sshcluster/) you wish to shut down.